srobotta/moodle-net-prototype/docker_setup_dev.md

 # Setup MoodleNet for a development environment

-The deveopment environment follows much like the [setup for the production environment](docker_setup.md).
+The development environment follows much like the [setup for the production environment](docker_setup.md).
 The main difference is building the MoodleNet application itself.